amitmaurya01/scientific-calculator/README.md

 # scientific-calculator
 Welcome to the Scientific Calculator repository!
 This Python project is a versatile and user-friendly calculator designed for scientific computations.
+Features:
-Features: Basic Arithmetic Operations  Scientific Functions  Memory Functions User-Friendly Interface
+Basic Arithmetic Operations
+Scientific Functions
+Memory Functions
+User-Friendly Interface

+Author - Amit Maurya